 - To help raise awareness of lymphoma and support for the International Lymphoma Patient Charter forward this page to your friends and family.

-The Charter was developed in December 2005, the Lymphoma Coalition convened a meeting of leading lymphoma experts from diverse geographic regions at the 47th American Society of Hematology (ASH) conference.
+The Charter was originally developed in December 2005, the Lymphoma Coalition convened a meeting of leading lymphoma experts from diverse geographic regions at the 47th American Society of Hematology (ASH) conference.
 This group discussed the issues surrounding lymphoma and outlined the universal standards of care that patients should expect, with the goal of enabling patients to become active, informed and empowered participants at every stage of their treatment.
 All parties noted that the current situation could be improved if those involved in the care and treatment of patients adopted the principals outlined in the Charter on a global scale.

-The working committee consisted of 6 international Lymphoma Medical Representatives and 8 representatives of the Lymphoma Coalition.
+The working committee consisted of 6 international lymphoma medical representatives and 8 representatives of the Lymphoma Coalition.

-Lymphoma Medical Representatives
+Lymphoma Medical Representatives at the time of development:

 - Professor Bertrand Coiffier, Centre Hospitalier Lyon-Sud, France